Verilog Description Styles

 - Example 4 (Correct): Using separate non-blocking

-// Incorrect order for blocking else begin B = A; C = B; D = C; E = D; end
+// Incorrect order for blocking else begin B = A; C = B; D = C; E = D; end- The effect of the assignment

-, and so on.
-The four statements are equivalent to a single statement that assignsA
+B=Ais immediate.
+The updated value is used inC=B, and so on.
+The four statements are equivalent to a single statement that assignsAtoE.

 - The effect of the assignment